Ch3rryC0d3r/branch-cyoa-maker/README.md

 ## ✨ What is Branch?

 Branch is a standalone tool that lets you build branching narratives visually, without needing to write complex code.
-It combines a node-based editor with a powerful logic system, allowing you to create dynamic stories with variables, conditions, and an inventory system.
+It combines a node-based editor with a powerful logic system, allowing you to create dynamic stories with variables, conditions, inventory, and even sound effects.
 When you're ready, you can instantly playtest your creation right inside the app.

 <p align="center">
   <img src="Interface.png" alt="Editor Screenshot" width="800">